MicrosoftEdge/magic-mirror-demo/README.md

 * Visual Studio (2013+)
 * Windows 10 SDK installed in Visual Stuido

-You have to deploy two Hosted Web apps (HWA).
-The first HWA allows you to create your profile and is meant to run on your desktop.
-The second HWA powers the Magic Mirror UI that runs on the Raspberry Pi 2/3.

 Steps to deploy the Profile Creator app to your desktop:

 1. In Visual Studio, go to Solution explorer, click on package.appxmanifest > Application and set http://webreflections.azurewebsites.net/create as the start page